When seeking funding for capital works, an owners corporation will typically consider three principal sources of funding:

 - Investors obtain increases in rental return and capital value

-- In most cases, taking out a loan is actually the cheapest option when the opportunity cost of alternatives is properly considered
+- In most cases, taking out a loan is actually the cheapest option when the opportunity cost of alternatives and tax implications of levies are properly considered

 - With Lannock Strata Finance, you only pay for the funds you use, when you use them